I've had toilet clogs where I've plunged a few times and everything would go down.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I read somewhere about unplugging a toilet with dish soap.
 I'm not sure what to do.

 I found a ton of info on Google.
 I would think that perhaps the glycerine has something to do with it.
 I imagine it works pretty good to have so many sites.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 How do you unstop a toilet with dish detergent and hot water?

 I have a stopped up toilet, actually two.
 I want to try the Dawn detergent solution.
-My problem, one toilet backed up so I turned off the water to the toilet, then the second toilet backed up and I turned off that water (they both overflowed).

 How do you unclog a toilet using dish detergent?